Icorebleidd/enhanced-semantic-colorizer/readme.md

 * Declaration methods
 * Built in methods

-The code is fairly simple, but it is not currently written using the Async APIs in Roslyn.

 This extension works for the first final version of Visual Studio 2015 and all successors.

 You might want to combine this extension with: